 Oscar Towne

-Oscar, a young man whose service to his country did not take place on a battlefield, but in a hospital ward.
+Oscar was a young man whose service to his country did not take place on a battlefield, but in a hospital ward.

-Oscar served as Chief Hospital Steward with the 3rd Infantry of the National Guard at Camp Alger in Virginia.
+During the Spanish American War Oscar served as Chief Hospital Steward with the 3rd Infantry of the National Guard at Camp Alger in Virginia.
 His role would have been much like that of a pharmacist, preparing medicines, assisting surgeons, and caring for sick and wounded soldiers.

-While serving at the hospital, Oscar contracted typhoid fever, a disease that swept through military camps.
+While serving at the military hospital, Oscar contracted typhoid fever, a disease that swept through military camps.
 He was sent home on furlough to recover, and upon arriving home, he went straight to bed.
 For a time, it appeared as though Oscar might recover, but at one o’clock on September 10, 1898 his heart gave out and he died.

 plaque in armory